Banned David Warner, Cameron Bancroft sign up for Northern Territory competition

 Bancroft is confirmed to play with his Western Australian club side Willetton later in the year.

-Tim Paine will lead Australia during their limited overs tour in England starting next month, their first international cricket since the tampering scandal in South Africa.
+Tim Paine will lead Australia during their limited overs tour in England starting next month, their first international cricket since the ill-fated South Africa tour.

 For all the latest Sports News, download Indian Express App